 “You know what?
 We’re talking about this later” I said finally.
-“You’re free to go home if you want, I don’t care.”
+“You’re free to go home if you want.
+Or you can stay as long as you want.
+I don’t mind.”

 Not so surprisingly, most of the kids stood up and said their goodbyes.
 Everyone, except Sebastian and Florencia.

 I will definitely talk with their parents about this.